-- ^a Women should be familiar with their breasts and promptly report changes to their health care provider.
+- For individuals of reproductive age, advise about options for prenatal diagnosis and assisted reproduction including pre-implantation genetic diagnosis.
+Discussion should include known risks, limitations, and benefits of these technologies.
+See Discussion for details. - ^a Women should be familiar with their breasts and promptly report changes to their health care provider.
 Periodic, consistent breast self exam (BSE) may facilitate breast self awareness.
-Premenopausal women may find BSE most informative when performed at the end of menses. - b Randomized trials comparing clinical breast exam versus no screening have not been performed.
+Premenopausal women may find BSE most informative when performed at the end of menses. - ^b Randomized trials comparing clinical breast exam versus no screening have not been performed.
 Rationale for recommending clinical breast exam every 6-12 mo is the concern for interval breast cancers. - ^c The appropriateness of imaging modalities and scheduling is still under study.
-Lowry KP, Lee JM, Kong CY, et al. Annual screening strategies in BRCA1 and BRCA2 gene mutation carriers: a comparative effectiveness analysis.
-Cancer 2012;118:2021-2030. - d Lehman CD, Lee JM, DeMartini WB, et al. Screening MRI in women with a personal history of breast cancer.
-J Natl Cancer Inst 2016;108. - e The criteria for high-quality breast MRI include a dedicated breast coil, the ability to perform biopsy under MRI guidance, radiologists experienced in breast MRI, and regional availability.
-Breast MRI is preferably performed on days 7-15 of a menstrual cycle for premenopausal women. - f Breast MRI is preferred due to the theoretical risk of radiation exposure in pathogenic/likely pathogenic variant carriers. - g Given the high rate of occult neoplasms, special attention should be given to sampling and pathologic review of the ovaries and fallopian tubes.
+Lowry KP, Lee JM, Kong CY, et al. Cancer 2012;118:2021-2030. - ^d Lehman CD, Lee JM, DeMartini WB, et al. Screening MRI in women with a personal history of breast cancer.
+J Natl Cancer Inst 2016;108. - ^e The criteria for high-quality breast MRI include a dedicated breast coil, the ability to perform biopsy under MRI guidance, radiologists experienced in breast MRI, and regional availability.
+Breast MRI is preferably performed on days 7-15 of a menstrual cycle for premenopausal women. - ^f Breast MRI is preferred due to the theoretical risk of radiation exposure in pathogenic/likely pathogenic variant carriers. - 9 Given the high rate of occult neoplasms, special attention should be given to sampling and pathologic review of the ovaries and fallopian tubes.
 (See Discussion for details.)
 See the College of American Pathologists, Protocol for the Examination of Specimens from Patients with Carcinoma of the Ovary.
-See NCCN Guidelines for Ovarian Cancer for treatment of findings. - ^h There are only limited data to support breast imaging in men.
+See NCCN Guidelines for Ovarian Cancer for treatment of findings. - ^h There are only limited data to support screening for breast cancer in men.
+Gao Y, et al Radiology 2019;293:282-291.